gpbl/react-day-picker/packages/react-day-picker/README.md

 # React DayPicker

-[React DayPicker](http://react-day-picker.js.org) is a date picker component for [React](https://reactjs.org).
-Renders a calendar where the user can browse months to select days.
+[DayPicker](http://react-day-picker.js.org) is a date picker component for [React](https://reactjs.org).
+Renders a monthly calendar to select days.
 DayPicker is customizable, works great with input fields and can be styled to match any design.

 ➡️ **[react-day-picker.js.org](http://react-day-picker.js.org)** for guides, examples and API reference.